16 Personal Finance Ratios That Make Life Easier (2019)

 5. Safe withdrawal rate (SWR): 3-4% annually

-This is my favorite financial planning ratio because it because I aspire to retire sooner rather than later, so this number is crucial.
+This is my favorite personal finance ratio because it because I aspire to retire sooner rather than later, so this number is crucial.
 The safe withdrawal rate is how much you can "safely" withdrawal from your investment accounts without drawing down on your principal.
 At that point you are effectively living off just a percentage of your portfolio's growth, which hypothetically means you never have to work again!

 Example: If you have $1M in investments, assuming a safe withdraw rate of 3%, you could withdraw $30K every year without negatively impacting your portfolio.

 6. Passive income ratio: Gross income from salary vs. passive investments

 Another thing to keep your eye on if early retirement sounds exciting, is how much money you make from your day job vs. how much you make from passive investments.
 In this case, passive investments are investments such as dividend paying stocks, rental properties, or "passive" side businesses like blogging or selling a product.

 "If you don't find a way to make money while you sleep, you will work until you die." - Warren Buffet